-Recreational prawning is mainly done in rivers and estuaries in the State’s south-west.
+In Western Australia, recreational prawning is mainly done in rivers and estuaries in the south-west.
 The most popular areas include the Swan and Canning rivers near Perth and the Peel Inlet near Mandurah.
 The western school (school) prawn and western king (king) prawn are the main species taken.

-To ensure the long-term sustainability of prawn stocks, we control recreational prawn fishing.
-There are restrictions on gear used for prawning and a daily bag limit.
-‘Daily’ means from midnight to midnight.
-See the tables below for details.
+To ensure long-term stock sustainability, we control recreational prawn fishing.
+There are restrictions on gear used and a daily bag limit.
+For prawns, ‘daily’ means for a period of 24 hours starting from midday.

 There are annual closures of fishing areas in the West Coast Bioregion, which includes Perth and Mandurah.
 Recreational fishers are not permitted to sell their prawn catch.
 If prawning by boat, you will need a Recreational Fishing from Boat Licence.

 Information on fishing rules for prawns including bag limits can be found online or in our Statewide Recreational fishing guide.